 \section{Methodology}

-The architecture of the proposed recognition model is shown in Fig. \ref{F1}, which consists of two parts.
+The architecture of the proposed recognition framework is shown in Fig. \ref{F1}, which consists of two parts.
 The first part is the CXR image feature fusion data augmentation (FFA) that takes effect only in the model training phase, which receives the original CXR images and generates augmented images with a similar distribution.
-The second part is the CMT model consisting of a CXR image feature extractor (CIFE) and Multilevel-Self-Attention Transformer (MMSA Transformer) cascade, where CIFE is used to extract deeper feature information in CXR images.
+The second part is the CMT consisting of a CXR image feature extractor (CIFE) and Multilevel-Self-Attention Transformer (MMSA Transformer), where CIFE is used to extract deeper feature information in CXR images.
 MMSA Transformer is used to receive this feature information to explore and construct complex nonlinear relationships between global feature, local feature, and disease information.
 The CMT receives data from the original and augmented datasets for training.
 The details of their design will be specified next.

-\subsection{CXR image feature fusion augmentation (FFA)}
+\subsection{CXR Image Feature Fusion Augmentation (FFA)}

-Medical image datasets have a disadvantage in size compared to other types of image datasets, which hinders further performance improvement of data-driven approaches.
-An efficient and practical CXR image augmentation strategy, named feature fusion augmentation (FFA), is proposed without extensive parameter tuning.
-It is used for online augmentation based on the original CXR images to improve the model's generalization performance and the accuracy of disease recognition.
+Unlike other types of image dataset, the scarcity of medical image data hinders further performance improvement of data-driven approaches.
+An efficient CXR image augmentation strategy, named \textbf{F}eature \textbf{F}usion \textbf{A}ugmentation (FFA), is proposed to overcome this problem.
+FFA is used for online augmentation based on the original CXR images to extend the original dataset to improve recognition accuracy.
 The specific implementation of the proposed FFA algorithm is shown in Algorithm 1.
-The basic idea is to randomly fuse two CXR images under the same class based on the weight matrix generated by random beta sampling (RBS), which makes the generated images not deviate from the original distribution while maintaining the essential features.
+The basic idea is to randomly fuse two CXR images under the same category based on the weight matrix generated by random beta sampling (RBS), which makes the generated images not deviate from the original distribution while maintaining the essential features.